Video: The South Beach Body

 Before attempting this routine, Marrero recommends a warm-up.
 “Stretch and mobilize your hips and quads, in particular,” she says.
 She also suggests performing some movements similar to those in the routine, like stationary body weight squats, lunges, and more, which will help activate the muscle groups you’ll use in the circuit.
 And if you are so lucky, take it to the beach: “For the jumping exercises, you should remember to land softy with each rep. If not careful this routine can become taxing on your knees—which is why it's best to perform in sand, grass, or softer surface.”

-Perform 3 to 5 rounds, taking one minute rest between rounds and allowing yourself 10 to 15 seconds rest between exercises.
+Perform 3 to 5 rounds, resting for 1 minute between rounds and for 10 to 15 seconds between exercises.
 Below, the circuit:

 20 Squat Kicks